The disabled property

 • the disabled property

-• disabled variable or family
+• a disabled variable or family

 • raising a configuration’s consistency error

-• variable based conditional disabled family
+• a variable based contextual disabled family

 Progress